Choose a few must-see French movies from the list below and start practicing your language skills!

 Through his eyes, we get glimpses of Paris and zoom in on specific details that would otherwise be impossible to see for real.

-Disney’s story about a little mouse whose ultimate passion is cooking.
+Disney’s story is about a little mouse whose ultimate passion is cooking.

 All with a gorgeous Paris backdrop.